Gorilla Monsoon: WWWF/WWF career

 In 1963, Vincent J. McMahon reformed the Capitol Wrestling Corporation into the World Wide Wrestling Federation (WWWF) (currently known as World Wrestling Entertainment), breaking his territory away from the National Wrestling Alliance in an attempt to create a new national powerhouse.
 At the time, the WWWF was the dominant wrestling promotion in the Northeast U.S..
-Marella formed a friendship with McMahon, and became a 1/6 shareholder in the WWWF, controlling bookings in several WWWF territories.
+Marella formed a friendship with McMahon, and became a one-sixth shareholder in the WWWF, controlling bookings in several WWWF territories.
 He also became one of the promotion's top heels, feuding with popular babyface champion Bruno Sammartino in sellout arenas across the country.
-Despite his huge size, then in excess of 325 pounds, Monsoon had great agility and stamina, often wrestling Sammartino to one-hour time-limit draws.
+Despite his huge size, then in excess of 400 pounds, Monsoon had great agility and stamina, often wrestling Sammartino to one-hour time-limit draws.

 Monsoon first wrestled Bruno Sammartino for the WWWF World Championship on October 4, 1963, at Roosevelt Stadium, in Jersey City, New Jersey Monsoon qualified by winning a partially televised Ring Wrestling Magazine tournament, where he pinned Killer Buddy Austin in about a minute.

 Monsoon's disqualification win over Sammartino in NJ triggered a series of rematches at Madison Square Garden, and they would renew the feud again there in 1967.
 At the end of the Jersey City match, as Monsoon was sitting on the mat, a fan (not part of the show) jumped into the ring and broke the back of a wooden chair over Monsoon's head.

 Monsoon teamed up with Killer Kowalski with success.
 In November 1963, they defeated Skull Murphy and Brute Bernard to win the U.S. Tag Team Championship.
 The following month, the duo lost the belts to the Tolos Brothers (Chris and John) in Teaneck, New Jersey.
 Monsoon and Kowalski reunited in the late 1960s to defeat champion Bruno Sammartino and Victor Rivera 2 falls to 1 in Madison Square Garden in a main event, marking the first, and possibly only, time that Sammartino & Rivera lost as a tag team.

+Monsoon also teamed with Professor Toru Tanaka in 1967, and they had a number of tag matches in Madison Square Garden.
+They won a main event on disqualification over Sammartino and Spiros Arion and later lost a Texas Death rematch to the same team.
+A year later, after defeating teams such as Al Costello & Dr. Bill Miller and Bobo Brazil and Earl Maynard, they went on to lose a main event to Sammartino and Victor Rivera.
+Monsoon had semi main event matches with Spiros Arion as well as Bobo Brazil in his key heel years.

-Also in 1968 he won the IWA World Heavyweight Championship (Australia) defeating Mario Milano on February 4 and dropped the belt to Spiros Arion.
+Also in 1968 he won the IWA World Heavyweight Championship (Australia) defeating Mario Milano on February 2 and dropped the belt to Spiros Arion.